A Silent Movie in the East Village

 “And you call yourself a cinephile.”

 Sure, most of us didn’t know it would be that quiet, but by that point we were in it together.
-And truth to told, when someone tried to cover a sneeze or silence a yawn, it was, well ... sort of welcomed.
+And truth be told, when someone tried to cover a sneeze or silence a yawn, it was, well ... sort of welcomed.
 Ninety minutes of silence is a long time.

 This film is unequivocally brilliant.
 It’s been on my “to-do” list for a few years and there couldn’t possibly have been a better way to experience it.
 When it was over the audience applauded – which I love.